TomThorpe/UITableViewZoomController/README.md

 ---
 There are a few options that you can use to customise the animation.
 These are set by Properties.
 You should set them in the viewDidLoad method in the Controller where you have subclassed UITableViewZoomController

 * `cellZoomXScaleFactor` - How much to scale to x axis of the cell before it is animated back to normal size.
 1 is normal size. >1 is bigger, <1 is smaller.
+Default if not set is 1.25
 * `cellZoomYScaleFactor` - How much to scale to y axis of the cell before it is animated back to normal size.
 1 is normal size. >1 is bigger, <1 is smaller.
+Default if not set is 1.25
 * `cellZoomInitialAlpha` - The initial alpha value of the cell when it starts animation.
 For example if you set this to be 0 then the cell will begin completely transparent, and will fade into view as well as zooming.
 Value between 0 and 1.
+Default if not set is 0.3
 * `cellZoomAnimationDuration` - The duration of the animation effect, in seconds.
+Default if not set is 0.65 seconds
+* `cellZoomXOffset` - Allows you to specify an X offset (in pixels) for the animation's initial position, so for example if you say -50 this will mean as well as the rest of the animation, the cell also comes in from 50 pixels to the left of the screen.
+If you say 100 it will come in from 100 pixels to the right of the screen.
+Combine it with the cellZoomYOffset to get the cell to come in diagonally (see TabThreeViewController in Demo examples).
+If not set, the default is 0.
+* `cellZoomYOffset` - Allows you to specify a Y offset (in pixels) for the animation's initial position, so for example if you say -50 this will mean as well as the rest of the animation, the cell also comes in from 50 pixels to the top of the screen.
+If you say 100 it will come in from 100 pixels to the bottom of the screen.
+Combine it with the cellZoomXOffset to get the cell to come in diagonally (see TabThreeViewController in Demo examples).
+If not set, the default is 0.

 Example Code
 ---